datalab-org/datalab/pydatalab/docs/config.md

 Currently, there are two mechanisms for accessing remote files:

 1. You can mount the filesystem locally and provide the path in your datalab config file.
 For example, for Cambridge Chemistry users, you will have to (connect to the ChemNet VPN and) mount the Grey Group backup servers on your local machine, then define these folders in your config.
 2. Access over `ssh`: alternatively, you can set up passwordless `ssh` access to a machine (e.g., using `citadel` as a proxy jump), and paths on that remote machine can be configured as separate filesystems.
-The filesystem metadata will be synced periodically, and any attached files will be downloaded and stored locally (with the file being kept younger than 1 hour old on each access).
+The filesystem metadata will be synced periodically, and any files attached in `datalab` will be downloaded and stored locally on the `pydatalab` server (with the file being kept younger than 1 hour old on each access).

 ## Server administration